WA9ONY/Pico-RP2040/README.md

 <HR>
 <P align="center"><A HREF="#P17">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#P19">--&gt;</A></P>

-# Project 18: Build a Computer for Micorocontroller Development
+# Project 18: Build a Computer for Microcontroller Development

 <p align="center"><img width="640" height="480" src="/Images/P400.jpg"></p>

-+ The computer needs to run these ADE
++ The computer needs to run these IDEs
   + MicroPython - Thonny IDE
-  + Circuitpython - Mu IDE
+  + CircuitPython - Mu IDE

  + Limitations
-   + Arduino Web Editor is not support because the Arduino Create Agent does not run of the Raspberry Pi computer.
+   + Arduino Web Editor is not support because the Arduino Create Agent does not run of the Raspberry Pi computers.
-   + Arduino V2 has no install for the Raspberry Pi computer.
+   + Arduino V2 has no install for the Raspberry Pi computers.

 To use the Pico a computer with a Pico [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) is needed.
 To use the Pico.